ldn-softdev/jtc/User Guide.md

 #### Selecting multiple subscripted JSON elements
-if a numerical subscript index is prepended with `+`, then all the subsequent subscripted elements will be selected as well (a.k.a _iterable_ lexeme), e.g., a following example prints all the names out of the address book, starting from the 2nd record:
+if a numerical subscript index is prepended with `+`, then all the subsequent subscripted elements will be selected as well (it makes the lexeme _iterable_), e.g., a following example prints all names out of the address book, starting from the 2nd record:
 ```bash
 bash $ <ab.json jtc -w'[Directory][+1][name]'
 "Ivan"
 "Jane"
 bash $
 ```
-Any numerical offset could be subscripted that way, and any number of such lexemes could appear in the walk-path, e.g.:
+Any JSON iterable could be subscripted that way, and any number of such lexemes could appear in the walk-path, e.g.:
 ```bash
 bash $ <ab.json jtc -w'[Directory][+0][phone][+1][number]'
 "113-123-2368"